Menu

 Board member

-Andrew is a values-driven individual who has a history of building cohesive teams, often in the face of significant disruption, including Covid and natural disasters, and applying his strategic planning abilities to forge, and communicate, a new direction with buy-in from customers and stakeholders alike.
-He has a long association with leadership roles associated with building better communities and a more sustainable environment.
+Andrew is a values-driven individual who has a history of building cohesive teams, often in the face of significant disruption, applying his strategic planning abilities to forge, and communicate, a new direction with buy-in from customers and stakeholders alike.
+He has a long association with roles associated with building better communities and a more sustainable environment.

 Simone Jackson